Are Movers Allowed to Transport Items That Aren’t Boxed?

 - Plastic wraps

-The cost of packing materials is often included in the final cost.
+The cost of these materials is typically included in the final moving quote.

 Thank you!